FireFlyEx/HexAlter/README.md

 32      | 160
 255     | 4

-If addresses overlap, the earlier changes will overwrite the later changes.
-You probably shouldn't rely upon this feature, though.
+Or:

+hexalter -i foo.ips 0x4=1,2,3 0x20=0xa0 0xff=4

+Creates foo.ips, which can be used to make the above mentioned changes.

+Addresses may not overlap.
 If address is out of range or byte values are too high/low or address or byte values aren't entered in decimal or hexademical, hexalter should refuse to patch.
+IPS files are bound to 16MiB, due to a limitation in IPS's ability to only store 24-bit addresses.

-If during the actual apply phase some are happens, only some changes might be applied.
+If during the actual apply phase some error happens, only some changes might be applied.
-WW